 How are Other Bowleg-Related Conditions Treated?

 Blount’s disease is typically treated with a combination of non-surgical and surgical measures, including the use of a special brace.
-The brace, known as a modified knee-ankle-foot orthosis (KAFO), must be worn 24 hours a day, seven days a week (23 hours a day).
+Doctors recommend that the brace, known as a modified knee-ankle-foot orthosis (KAFO), be worn 24 hours a day, seven days a week (23 hours a day).
 This relieves compression in the knee area, allowing your child’s legs to grow normally.
 If the brace alone corrects the problem in young children with Blount’s disease, surgery is not necessary.
 Doctors prescribe Vitamin D and calcium supplements to treat rickets in children.
 Children with rickets are typically referred to an endocrinologist for assistance with their medical management.

 How are Babies with Bow Legs Corrected?